jshthornton/peephole/README.md

 `opts.useClasses` controls if state classes should be added to the container to allowing for stateful styling.
 Such states are `.is-loading` and `.is-scaled`.
 Defaults to `true`.
 Accepts a boolean.

+`opts.alignOnError` controls if peephole should still align the image if it errors (for some reason like 404).
+Defaults to `true`.
+Accepts a boolean.

 These options are passed in on invoke.
 Example: `$container.peephole({ upscale: false });`

 ### When to not use this